We believe everyone should be able to use their debit cards to spend money abroad, without having to pay rip-off fees on each transaction.

 If you’re using other debit cards abroad, paying in local currency might not necessarily help you get the best rate.
-It depends on the exchange rate and markups your other bank might make, so it’s worth checking what they offer and working out how to get the best rate.
+It depends on the exchange rate and markups your other bank might make, so it’s worth checking what they offer.

 Are there any other charges for using my Monzo card abroad?

-Paying with your card abroad is totally free, and we’ll always pass on the Mastercard exchange rate.
+Paying with your card abroad is totally free, and we always pass on the Mastercard exchange rate.

-If you want to withdraw cash from ATMs abroad, there’s a £200 limit applied in 30-day rolling windows.
+If you want to withdraw cash from ATMs abroad, there’s a £200 limit every 30 days.
 After that, we’ll charge you 3%.

 Monzo makes spending while you're abroad simple and transparent.